NSW Southern Highlands – a Beginner’s Guide

 By the time the first settlers arrived, records suggest less than 100 indigenous people had lived in the region.
 Some worked with the colonials as guides and translators, while others moved further south.

-It was not until the 1880s the highlands became a popular place for city dwellers to escape the summer temps.
+It was not until the 1880s that the highlands became a popular place for city dwellers to escape the summer temps.
 With a landscape reminiscent of England, elegant retreats appeared shortly after that railway line opened.
 Inns and public houses appeared in number, and like Katoomba, it sprung to life with Sydney’s elite coming to stay.

 Nellies Glen near Robertson